-- STEP I: The best-fit spectra parameters are found by a direct maximization of the ensemble average likelihood in Eq.
-(7).
-This is implemented using a minimization routine from the PYTHON'S SCIPY library implementing the truncated Newton constrained (TNC) solver.
-It capitalizes on the analytic derivatives of the likelihood with respect to the spectral parameters given by Eq.
-(A4).
-The statistical uncertainty is then computed using Eq.
-(A5). - STEP II: Given the best-fit values of the spectral parameters and their statistical uncertainty estimated on STEP I, we first estimate the pixel-domain objects, y, $\mathbf{Y}^{(1)}$, $\mathbf{Y}^{(2)}$, z, using Eqs.
-(17) and (25), and calculate their spherical harmonic decomposition and cross spectra as needed. - STEP III: The forecasted values of the cosmological parameters are then computed by directly maximizing the likelihood in Eq.
-(35) with the first derivative computed with the help of Eqs.
+$\mathbf{y}, \mathbf{Y}^{(1)}, \mathbf{Y}^{(2)}, \mathbf{z}$, using Eqs.
+(17) and (25), and calculate their spherical harmonic decomposition and cross-spectra as needed;

+STEP III: The forecasted values of the cosmological parameters are then computed by directly maximizing the likelihood in Eq.
+(35) with the first derivative computed with help of Eqs.
 (C13), (C18) and (C20).
 The likelihood itself is calculated using Eqs.
-(C8)-(C12), These computations use the cross spectra computed in STEP II and are performed, as before, with help of a SCIPY minimization routine implementing the TNC solver.
+(C8)-(C12), These computations use the crossspectra computed on STEP II and is performed, as before, with help of a SCIPY minimization routine implementing the truncated Newton constrained (TNC) solver.
 However, this is now only performed after a rough grid-based search needed to ensure a reasonable starting point.
 The statistical uncertainty is then computed numerically as the curvature of the ensemble average cosmological parameter likelihood, which is an output of the routine.

-Alternately, whenever the number of sought-after cosmological parameters is very limited, typically ≤ 2 , the proposed formalism permits a full investigation of the likelihood function by a direct evaluation of Eq.
-(35) on a grid of the parameters and using the analytic results from Appendix C, Eqs.
-(C8)-(C12).
+Alternately, whenever the number of the soughtafter cosmological parameters is very limited, typically $\lesssim 2$, the proposed formalism permits a full investigation of the likelihood function by a direct evaluation of Eq.
+(35) on a grid of the parameters and using the analytic results from Appendix C,

 We note that in many cases of interest not all these calculations have to be actually performed and instead can be supplemented by some additional or alternative inputs.
-For instance, if neither the frequency scaling laws for the assumed sky model nor the pixel-domain noise depend on the pixel position on the sky, then sufficient information about the foregrounds can be provided by the foreground component-component covariance matrix and the component-component cross spectra (Appendix D).
-In such a case, the cross spectra of y, Y(1), Y(2), z are directly related to those, simplifying and accelerating the calculations required in STEP II.
+For instance, if neither the frequency scaling laws for the assumed sky model nor the pixel-domain noise depend on the pixel position on the sky, the sufficient information about the foregrounds can be provided by the foreground component-component covariance matrix and the component-component cross-spectra, Appendix D. In such a case, the cross-spectra of \mathbf{y} , $\mathbf{Y}^{(1)}$, $\mathbf{Y}^{(2)}$, \mathbf{z} are directly related to those, simplifying and accelerating the calculations on required on STEP II.
 Also, the estimation of the spectral parameters, STEP I, can be then performed using only the component-component covariance matrix of the foregrounds as the input.